On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-For every continuous function $\Phi_q$, it is supported on $\mathbb{R}$ instead of $[0,1]$.
-Without loss of generality, we can still find an one-neuron-wide S3-Net to approximate $\Phi_q$.
-Let $D_q(x)$ be the function expressed by a one-neuron-wide S3-Net, we have:
+Every continuous function $\Phi_q$ is supported on $\mathbb{R}$ instead of $[0,1]$.
+Without loss of generality, we can still find a one-neuron-wide network in the proposed topology to approximate $\Phi_q$ arbitrarily well.
+Let $D_q(x)$ be the function expressed by such a network that can approximate $\Phi_q$ in the precision of $\frac{\sigma}{4n+2}$, we have